 - If it’s true, mention that you’d love to be invited back (but only if you feel you did reasonably well.)

-- Get a tape of the show (or make one yourself) and watch or listen to it critically.
+- Get a recording of the show (or make one yourself) and watch or listen to it critically.
 This is an excellent teaching tool for improving your performance next time.
 (Media Training Worldwide suggests that you watch with the sound off to get a sense of how you actually appear on TV.
 The sound will distract you from the image.)

-- If you did well, you might want to make multiple copies of the tape of the show to hand around to other producers or hosts, or to use as examples for other advocates.
+- If you did well, you might want to make multiple copies of the recording of the show to hand around to other producers or hosts, or to use as examples for other advocates.

 Meeting the media doesn’t have to be difficult.
 It can, in fact, be fun, and can add a powerful tool to your advocacy toolbelt.
 If you follow the guidelines in this section and remember that the media people you’re dealing with are only human beings, it’s likely that you can become a great media spokesperson for your issue.